 Grants are made to projects that specifically address the promotion and implementation of sustainable development, environmental and/or conservationist improvement and/or general ‘green’ issues.

 There are no deadlines for applications and no limit to the number of applications that can be made.
 The trustees aim to make a decision six to eight weeks after the application has been made.

-The Heritage Lottery Fund (HLF) is one of the largest grant-making bodies in the UK.
+The National Lottery Heritage Fund (used to be known as the HLF) is one of the largest grant-making bodies in the UK.
 It has a wide selection of programmes that cover many aspects of heritage.
-The programmes that give out small grants are:
+See their website for details.

-Before starting an application for any of these programmes you are able to submit a Project Enquiry Form which allows HLF to review your project and tell you if it would be eligible for funding.
+Before starting an application for any of their programmes you are able to submit a Project Enquiry Form which allows them to review your project and tell you if it would be eligible for funding.
 This is not assessed and has no effect on any application you make.

 Esmée Fairbairn Foundation was established in 1961 and is one of the largest charitable foundations in the UK, giving out millions in grants each year.

 They will normally award grants between £5,000 - £500,000, but grants are occassionally given outside these limits.

 The foundation operates a two stage application process.
 Stage one applications can be completed online via their website and, if successful, they will send out an invitation to complete the stage two application form.

 For deadlines and more information see their website.